The 5 Best Budgeting Apps to Get Your Finances Together

 The Simplifi app isn’t nearly as popular as it should be.
 The simple layout and design of the app — one of our favorite features — makes budgeting feel approachable and less intimidating.
 But a simple design doesn’t mean a lack of features, as Simplifi packs in effective tools to help you establish a budget and stay on track.

 With Simplifi, you can connect all of your financial data, including bank, credit card, loan and 401(k) accounts, so you can see everything all together.
 From there, you can set financial goals and budgets while keeping track of your spending.
-Your overall spending plan even gives you an overview of planned spending vs. what you’re actual spending.
+Your overall spending plan even gives you an overview of planned spending versus what you’re actually spending.

 If you want to save for a big purchase, such as a car or a down payment on a home, Simplifi can calculate how much money you’ll need to set aside each month to meet your goal.
 If you update the goal or alter the time frame, Simplifi will recalculate everything for you — without you lifting a finger.